Godfrey Cambridge: Stage and screen career

 He hosted, financed, and produced Dead is Dead (1973), a drug-awareness film.
 It gave an uncensored look at the downside of drug abuse, showing actual addicts injecting drugs and going through withdrawal.

 Cambridge appeared on several network television programs, including Car 54 Where Are You? ("The Curse of the Snitkins"), The Dick Van Dyke Show ("The Man From My Uncle"), I Spy ("Court of the Lion"), The Monkees ("It's a Nice Place to Visit"), and Police Story ("Year of the Dragon").
 He also had a small speaking part as a member of Sgt.
 Bilko's platoon in The Phil Silvers Show, 1957 episode "Boys Town".
 Cambridge gave an acclaimed performance alongside Tom Bosley in the episode "Make Me Laugh" of Rod Serling's Night Gallery, a story about a failed comedian who looks to a genie for a quick fix to success; the episode was directed by Steven Spielberg.
 He perhaps reached his largest television audience in a series of comical commercials for Jockey brand underwear.

 He later appeared in Jean Genet's The Blacks: A Clown Show, giving a performance that earned him an Obie Award in 1961.
 Four years later he did a stock version of A Funny Thing Happened on the Way to the Forum.

 Stand-up comedy

 In addition to acting, Cambridge had major success as a stand-up comedian.
 By 1965 he was earning "as much as $4,000 a week...in all respects a headliner, working the best places, such as San Francisco's Hungry i and Hollywood's Crescendo."
 He appeared on The Tonight Show and was introduced by his favorite actress Joan Crawford on The Hollywood Palace.
 His routines were imbued with biting sarcasm and the trenchant topical humor that was common in comedic circles at the time.
-He was noted for comic lapses from standard educated speech to Black street-speak.
+He was noted for comic lapses from standard American English to African American English.